amitavshaw/OpenFlow_customFirewall/README.md

 ## Results
 The results of the “pingall” shows, as expected, that the to-and-fro traffic between h1 and h4; h3 and h6; h2 and h6 are absent.

+## Improvements
+Will be reading the firewall rules from a .csv file instead of hard coding the src, dest as it is now.